 Remember, all of these are tips, not rules.
 In the end, says Todd, drinking wine should be fun.
 Experiment.
 And see what works for you.

-My Second Restaurant in India premieres on Saturday January 5 at 7.30pm.
-The three-part series airs Saturdays at 7.30pm on SBS.
+My Second Restaurant in India airs Saturdays 6.30pm on SBS Food (Channel 33).
 After they air, episodes will stream at SBS On Demand.
 Find Sarah Todd at her website and on Instagram.
 Find more from Rajat Parr in his book The Sommelier's Atlas of Taste and on Instagram.

 Find inspiration in the SBS Food Indian recipe collection.